fire9945/RTest/README.md

 ![전체흐름도 수정](https://user-images.githubusercontent.com/26379533/148712728-d47d4e74-f8b2-4966-a67f-a5f406ae63bf.PNG)

-The entire system includes two sub networks:
+The entire system is designed as a two-stage fusion process:
-1. Weight estimation network
+1. Attentive pooling stage
-2. T60 mapping network.
+2. T60 mapping stage

+AWSSDR, reverberant environmental feature that reflects the imbalance in the influence of the reverberation, is produced through attentive pooling stage, and used for T60 estimation in T60 mapping stage.
+The parameters of two sub networks: the weight estimation network and mapping network are simultaneously optimized to minimize the squared error between estimated T60 and ground truth T60.

 ## Implementation